 The case against The Salvation Army is a class action lawsuit filed on behalf of approximately 24,000 current and former employees of The Salvation Army in California.
 The lawsuit is for unpaid overtime wages and wages due for missed or interrupted meal and rest breaks.
 Read More….

-Donahoo & Associates has represented hundreds of workers in wage and hour disputes.
+Donahoo & Associates, PC has represented hundreds of workers in wage and hour disputes.
 Donahoo & Associates represents all types of workers in all types of industries including construction workers, state and county workers, retail associates, service professionals and many others.
 Many cases are brought as individual cases on behalf of individual workers.
 Others are brought as class action or collective action seeking to enforce wage and hour laws in favor of a group or class of employees.

 California’s Prevailing Wage Law governs the wages paid on construction projects financed in whole or in part by public funds.
 These are known as “public works” projects.
 The overall purpose of the Prevailing Wage Law is to protect and benefit employees on public works projects.
 “Public works” includes “construction, alteration, demolition or repair work done under contract and paid for in whole or in part out of public funds…”